gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 # Bot Framework Setup

-In this lab, we will setup our Visual Studio .NET Bot Framework development environment.
+In this lab, we'll setup our Visual Studio .NET Bot Framework development environment.
 This includes the following:

 1. Installing the Bot Emulator (used for testing our bot locally)
 2. Adding the Visual Studio 2017 Bot Framework project template
 3. Create and running our first *Hello World* bot project
 4. A quick review of the Bot Builder SDK for .NET

-> Note, the following labs will require Visual Studio 2017 for Windows
+> Note, the following labs will require Visual Studio 2017 (preferably with the latest updates)

 ## Installing the Bot Emulator